-A spicy, creamy soup that gets its delicious flavor from a blend of carrots, curry, and coconut milk.
+A creamy, delicious soup that gets its delicious flavor from a blend of carrots, curry, and coconut milk.
 It’s slightly spicy and full of amazing flavors.
 This is the perfect fall and winter soup!

-If you like your food a little more or a little less spicy, you can adjust the amount of curry.
-Moreover, although I like using curry paste, you can use curry powder if you prefer.
-Start with less curry, and add more until you’re satisfied.
+- If you like your food a little more or a little less spicy, you can adjust the amount of curry.
+I like using curry paste, but you can use curry powder if you prefer.
+Start with less curry, and add more until you’re satisfied with the flavor.

 - 2 tablespoons olive oil